Copyright © Erik Hollnagel 2020

 possible.
 From a Safety-II perspective, the purpose of safety management is to ensure that as much as possible

-goes right, in the sense that everyday work achieves its objectives.
+goes well, in the sense that everyday work achieves its objectives.
 This means that safety is managed by what

-it achieves, and is measured by counting the number of cases where things go right.
+it achieves, and is measured by counting the number of cases where things go well.
 In order to do this, safety

 management cannot only be reactive, it must also be proactive.
 But it must be proactive with regard to how